junxit/us-congress-bills-113/metadata.md

 - 2013-09-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5622)
 - 2013-09-18 — The previous question was ordered pursuant to the rule. (consideration: CR H5621)
 - 2013-09-18 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2013-09-19 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.